-GENERAL PLAN AMENDMENT 74-1A
+GENERAL PLAN AMENDMENT 74-2A

 AMENDMENT TO THE TULARE COUNTY AREA

 GENERAL PLAN - LAND USE AND CIRCULATION

 ELEMENTS - NORTHEAST VISALIA AREA

-I. INTRODUCTION
+I INTRODUCTION

-This document amends the Land Use and Circulation Element of the General Plan of Tulare County-Visalia Area, for approximately 580 acres, in order to allow residential development on parcels of 100,000 square feet or more in size and to provide for public access to future development.
+This document amends the Land Use and Circulation Elements of the General Plan of Tulare County-Visalia Area, for approximately 580 acres, in order to allow residential development on parcels of 100,000 square feet or more in size.
 The area under consideration is located north of the St. John's River, east and west of Ben Maddox Way, northeast of the City of Visalia.

 Revisions in the A-1 (Agricultural) Zone have resulted in a number of requests for rural residential zoning in the Visalia Area.
-Prior to these revisions, lots as small as one acre in size were permissible, with independent sewer and water systems, in almost any part of the County.
-The minimum acreage requirement in the A-1 Zone, which covers the bulk of Tulare County, is now five acres.
-In recent years rural residential developments have occurred in a scattered pattern across the agricultural landscape of Tulare County.
+Prior to these revisions, lots as small as one acre in size were permissible, with independent sewer and water systems. in almost any part of the County.
+The minimum acreage requirement in the A-1 Zone, which covers the majority of Tulare County, is now five acres.
+In recent years rural residential developments have occurred in scattered patterns across the agricultural landscape of Tulare County.
 The Planning Department had no tools for controlling such development, and it was possible for rural residential lots to be created in such diverse locations as adjacent to city limits or in areas devoted exclusively to agriculture.

-In June, 1973, the Planning Staff was directed by the Board of Supervisors to prepare a development plan for the plan area.
+In June, 1973, the Planning Staff was directed by the Board of Supervisors to prepare a development plan for this area.
 The original plan was based on a minimum parcel size of 43,000 square feet and included a road design that would adequately serve the area.
-In addition to the residential development, the plan designates that area adjacent to and within the St. John's River to be used for common open space and recreation.
+In addition to residential development, the plan proposed that the area adjacent to and within the St. John's River be used for common open space and recreation.

-On November 14, 1973, the Planning Commission reviewed the Staff proposal for this area based on a 43,000 square foot minimum parcel size.
-The majority of the residents from the area, present at the meeting, felt that the one acre minimum parcel size was too small and that further review of the proposal by the Commission and citizens was necessary.
-The Commission agreed and scheduled an adjourned meeting for November 19, 1973, to allow additional input by property owners in the area that were unable to attend the day meeting.
+On November 14, 1973, the Planning Commission reviewed the Staff proposal.
+A majority of residents from the area, present at the Planning Commission meeting, felt that the one acre minimum parcel size was too small and that further review of the proposal by the Commission and citizens was necessary.
+The Commission agreed and scheduled an adjourned meeting for the evening of November 19, 1973, to allow additional input by property owners in the area who were unable to attend a day meeting.

-After completion of the discussion on November 19, 1973, the development plan was returned to the Staff for a redesign, based on a 2 to 2-1/2 acre parcel size, reflecting the desires of a majority of those present at the meeting.
-The revised area plan was reviewed by the Planning Commission at its January 9, 1974 meeting and subsequently approved.
+After completion of the discussion on November 19, 1973, the development plan was returned to the Staff for redesign, based on a 2 to 2-1/2 acre parcel size, reflecting the desires of a majority of those present at the meeting.
+The revised area plan was reviewed by the Planning Commission at its January 9, 1974, meeting and subsequently approved.